Aaron Carter: Disputes, financial issues, and legal issues

-Controversies
+In September 2019, a court granted Nick Carter a temporary restraining order against Aaron Carter after Nick alleged that Aaron threatened to kill his then-pregnant wife.
+In November 2019, one-year restraining orders against Aaron Carter were granted to Nick Carter, Angel Carter, and Corey Conrad (Angel's husband).

 In January 2020, German artist Jonas Jödicke tweeted that Carter was making unauthorized use of Jödicke's copyrighted artwork to promote merchandise.
 Carter replied on Twitter that Jödicke "should've taken it as a compliment".
 Following the incident, Jödicke was interviewed by Forbes, saying he was "absolutely amazed" at Carter's response.
 In June 2021, Carter agreed to pay Jödicke $12,500.